Future of Good’s editorial ethics and standards

 Editorial process

 Story ideas are either pitched by writers (staff or freelance) to Future of Good’s editor, or they’re assigned by the editor to the writer.
-Future of Good’s editor and publisher vet every story idea through the lens of how much it aligns with our editorial direction.
+Future of Good’s managing editor and editor-in-chief vet every story idea through the lens of how much it aligns with our editorial direction.
 Once the story is accepted, it goes through an editing process during which both the editor and the publisher review the story, checking for accuracy, editing for style, and more substantive content editing.

 Future of Good also accepts thought leadership or opinion piece pitches from social impact professionals.
 These pieces go through the same vetting process as reported stories.